Do want an easy way to find and buy expiring domain names?

 Dropped domains haven’t necessarily expired.
-The owner may have deleted or dropped them from their profile.
+The owner may have deleted or dropped them from their profile well before their expiration date.
 There could be a number of reasons for this.
 The domain owner may have wanted to clean up their domain list, or was no longer using it and saw no need to keep it.

 These dropped domain names are available for registration at the normal domain registration fee.

 Sometimes, even though you placed a backorder, participated in an auction, or used a domain broker, you may not get the domain you want.
 It can also take a lot of time.